jorgelbg/mimetype-filter/README.md

 </property>
 ```

-If no `mimetype.filter.file` key is found in your `nutch-site.xml` file a allow all policy is used instead so all your crawled document will be indexed.
+If no `mimetype.filter.file` key is found in your `nutch-site.xml` file an `allow` policy is used instead, so all your crawled documents will be indexed.

-The rule configuration file use the same format as the `urlfilter-suffix` plugin, basically it starts with a general policy (`+` to allow everything and `-` to block everything) an it follows with a list of exceptions to the general rule, so:
+The rules configuration file use the same format as the `urlfilter-suffix` plugin, basically it starts with a general policy (`+` to allow everything and `-` to block everything) an it follows a list of exceptions to the general rule, so:

 ```
 -